-Our aim is to bring this cutting-edge medication to the ethnic communities disproportionately affected by social determinants of health which are barrier to getting health care needs addressed, such as access and affordability.
+Our aim is to bring this cutting-edge medication to the ethnic communities disproportionately affected by social determinants of health which are barriers to getting health care needs to be addressed, such as access and affordability.
 Your help is appreciated in decreasing the burden of COVID 19.

 Patient qualifies if: